 “Most ill at ease when…: When I have to worry about what the people around me know about me, or worry if they’re suspicious.

-“Which of the 7 deadly sins?: Weird question.
+“Which of the seven deadly sins?: Weird question.
 If any of them, I’d have to choose wrath.
-I’m usually an easygoing person, but sometimes I get so angry I’m violent.
+I’m usually an easygoing person, but sometimes I get so angry, I’m violent.
 You remember what eventually happened to Bowen, right?
 All because he’d harmed an innocent bystander, and that pissed me off.

 “Optimist or pessimist?
 Optimist.
 Despite everything.
 Otherwise I’d be dead.